Luisltfr/Business-Case-5/README.md

 The fold "Datasets" contains the 4gb dataset we ended up with after the preprocessing step.

+The file "Report" contains the 10 pages report.
 Finally, in the presentation file you can find the 5 mins group presentation slides.